 Clarion County Career Center

 Clarion County Career Center offers a full-time program that starts each September and takes 12 months to complete.
-There is also a part-time program that starts in November of the odd calendar years and takes 24 months to complete.
-The practical nursing program consists of three levels and includes plenty of clinical experience.
+There is also a part-time program that starts in November of the odd calendar year and takes 24 months to complete.
+The program of nursing has three levels and plenty of clinical experience.

 School Overview